kingjr/kingjr.github.io/_pages/about.md

   - /about.html
 ---

-I am a CNRS researcher at the Ecole Normale Supérieure detached to Meta AI.
+I am a CNRS researcher at the Ecole Normale Supérieure detached to Meta AI, where I lead the Brain & AI group.
-My group works on understanding the brain and computational bases of human intelligence, with a focus on language.
+We work on identifying the brain and computational bases of human intelligence, with a focus on language.
 We develop deep learning techniques to decode and model intracranial recordings, magneto-encephalography and functional magnetic resonance imaging.

 News